Network Operations and Internet Security Lab

 Our work ranges from fighting the Internet's cybercriminals (spam, phishing, etc.) to improving Internet availability to making networks easier to diagnose and operate.
 Please click on the projects page to find out more.

-The lab has twelve Ph.D. students, one masters student, and one postdoc.
 Please contact Professor Nick Feamster if you are interested in opportunities in the lab.
-We will post specific project opportunities soon.

 E-mail Print PDF